 If you’re one of the more than 50 million people in the U.S. who suffer from some type of allergy, you don’t have to resign yourself to misery this time of year.
 “There are plenty of things you can do to cut down on the amount of mites, mold, mildew and pollen in your home,” says Dr. Janna Tuck, a physician and a fellow and board member of the American College of Allergy, Asthma and Immunology.
 Here, her top tips for keeping your home as allergen-free as possible.
+If you need help then consider contacting house cleaning services for professional assistance.

 1. Don’t track in pollen.